It’s taken me a few years, but I’ve finally got a complete clean makeup routine (save one product noted below).

-Transitioning to a clean beauty routine is daunting at first and expensive.
-I recommend starting with items in your routine you often switch up (i.e. not that tried and true products you swear by).
+Transitioning to a clean makeup routine (and beauty) is daunting at first and expensive.
+I recommend starting with items in your routine you often switch up (i.e. not that tried and true product you swear by).
 Once you get those taken care of, you can start on trying to find clean alternatives to everything else.

 Clean beauty is an important part of sustainable living (what we put on our skin matters as much as what we wash down the drain).
 Be sure to check out these other clean beauty roundups:

-RMS Beauty is a clean beauty company that sells its items in recycle containers – often made of recycled materials and reusable!!
+RMS Beauty is a clean beauty company that sells its items in recyclable containers – often made of recycled materials and reusable!!

-The highlighter doesn’t have as much sheen as I like for a highlighter, however, so I use it as an eyelid base with just my mascara and, sometimes an eyeliner.
+If you prefer a pressed powder and brush application, try Kosås Color & Light Powder Blush Duo.
+The highlighter doesn’t have as much sheen as I like, however, so I use it as an eyelid base with just my mascara and, sometimes an eyeliner.

-This is another one I’ve been using for years.
-I featured this one in my how to brighten under eyes tutorial over two years ago and I think it’s the only product from that setup I still religiously use.
+So.
+This is not a clean beauty product.
+I’ve had it for years and it’s still the best highlighter I’ve tried.
+I featured it in my how to brighten under eyes tutorial years ago and I think it’s the only product from that setup I still religiously use.

-This Matte Radiance Highlighter Powder in “Highlight 01” is actually in the same product line as the bronzer above.
+This Matte Radiance Highlighter Powder in “Highlight 01.”
 I apply it with the eye blender brush to my high cheek bones and bridge of my nose.
+In a pinch, I’ll use my fingertips.
 It makes me look healthy and rested instantly!

 When I finally run out of this one (it might actually be a few years), I’m hoping to try Dehiya Beauty’s THE HALO EFFECT*.